We present additional results complementing the main paper. In particular, we show interactive relighting results,

 Move your mouse from left to right over the images to see the light direction change.

 We show how the two main parameters of our method can be adjusted for enhanced artistic control, extending sec.
-4.6.
+4.2 and sec.
+4.3.
 Here, both parameters are modified separately, but they could be modified simultaneously for optimal results.

 Here, we show control over the guidance scale γ, extending fig. 6.